josefigueredo/bootiful-kotlin-todo-list/README.md

 then we can use it on the real test class using a complete spring boot test context and use a WebTestClient in order to test the service call.
-The class is like below, note the WebTestClient definition with lateinit useful because it on the compile time is null but because it will lazy initialized by Spring othervise we should define it as nullable even if it will be never null
+The class is like below, note the WebTestClient definition with lateinit useful because it on the compile time is null but because it will lazy initialized by Spring otherwise we should define it as nullable even if it will be never null.
+A very cool think in Kotlin is the possibility to provide a name of the test like in groovy, it give a particular meaning of the test.
+Another notable think is about the security.
+The @WithMockUser annotation is required in order to simulate an authenticated service call.

 ```kotlin

 @ContextConfiguration(initializers = [TestContextInitializer::class])